Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Reflin is an antibacterial medication for systemic administration.
-Included in the subgroup of cephalosporins.
+Reflin is an antibacterial drug for systemic administration.
+It belongs to the cephalosporin subgroup.

-The cefazolin component is an antibiotic with a wide range of bactericidal antimicrobial effects (1st generation).
+The component cefazolin is an antibiotic with a wide range of bactericidal antimicrobial action (1st generation).
 Similar to penicillins, it inhibits the binding of the bacterial cell membrane.
-The drug destroys bacteria due to its ability to suppress the production of cell membrane elements.
-[1]
+The drug destroys bacteria due to its ability to suppress the production of cell membrane elements. [ 1 ]

 The substance ceftriaxone is active against gram-negative and -positive microbes.